User Packages

 - With OpenCLI

-To list existing plans navigate to Plans page:
+To list existing plans navigate to OpenAdmin > Hosting Plans > User Packages:

 To list all current hosting packages (plans) run: